 LANE COUNTY EMPLOYMENT GROWTH HIGHLIGHTS:

-- Health care and social assistance adds 4,200 jobs and has the fastest growth due to a growing and aging population.
+- Health care and social assistance adds 4,600 jobs due to a growing and aging population.

-- Leisure and hospitality will add 2,100 jobs due to tourism and retirees.
+- Leisure and hospitality will add 2,400 jobs due to tourism and retirees.